 In March 1998, we completed the acquisition of Nu Skin International and its affiliates in Europe, Australia and New Zealand for \$70.0 million in preferred stock, which subsequently converted into Class A common stock, and long-term notes payable to the stockholders of Nu Skin International and such affiliates totaling approximately \$6.2 million.
-Also, as part of the Nu Skin International acquisition, Nu Skin Enterprises assumed approximately \$171.3 million in S distribution notes and incurred acquisition costs totaling \$3.0 million.
+Also, as part of the Nu Skin International acquisition, Nu Skin Enterprises assumed approximately \$171.3million in S distribution notes and incurred acquisition costs totaling \$3.0 million.
 During the second quarter of 1998, the S distribution notes and long-term notes payable to the Nu Skin International stockholders were paid in full with proceeds from the credit facility described below.
-In addition, Nu Skin International and Nu Skin Enterprises met earnings growth targets in 1998 resulting in a contingent payment payable to the Nu Skin International stockholders of \$25.0 million as of December 31, 1998.
+In addition, Nu Skin International and Nu Skin Enterprises met earnings growth targets in 1998 resulting in a contingent payment payable to the Nu Skin International stockholders of \$25.0 million as of March 31, 1999.
 Contingent upon Nu Skin International and Nu Skin Enterprises meeting earnings growth targets over the next three years, we may pay up to \$25.0 million in cash in each of the next three years to the Nu Skin International stockholders.
 The contingent consideration of \$25.0 million earned in 1998 was paid in the second quarter of 1999 and has been accounted for as an adjustment to the purchase price and allocated to the assets and liabilities of Nu Skin International and its previously private affiliates.
 Any additional contingent consideration paid over the next three years, if any, will be accounted for in a similar manner.

 In May 1998, Nu Skin Enterprises and its Japanese subsidiary Nu Skin Japan Co., Ltd. entered into a \$180.0 million credit facility with a syndicate of financial institutions for which ABN-AMRO, N.V. acted as agent.
 This credit facility was used to satisfy liabilities which were assumed as part of the Nu Skin International acquisition.
 Nu Skin Enterprises borrowed \$110.0 million and Nu Skin Japan borrowed the Japanese yen equivalent of \$70.0 million denominated in local currency.
-Payments totaling \$41.6 million were made during the second quarter of 1998 relating to the \$180.0 million credit facility.
-As of December 31, 1998, the balance relating to the \$180.0 million credit facility totaled \$153.3 million of which approximately \$14.5 million was paid in 1999, approximately \$53.5 million is due in 2000 and approximately \$85.4 million will be due in 2001.
-The U.S. portion of the credit facility bears interest at either a base rate as specified in the credit facility or the London Inter-Bank Offer Rate plus an applicable margin, in the borrower's discretion.
-The Japanese portion of the credit facility bears interest at either a base rate as specified in the credit facility or the Tokyo Inter-Bank Offer Rate plus an applicable margin, in the borrower's discretion.
+Payments totaling \$41.6 million were made during the second quarter of 1998 and payments totaling \$14.5 million were made during the first quarter of 1999 relating to the \$180.0 million credit facility.
+As of March 31, 1999, the balance relating to the \$180.0 million credit facility totaled \$136.0 million of which approximately \$52.3 million is due in 2000 and approximately \$83.7 million will be due in 2001.
+The U.S. portion of the credit facility bears interest at either a base rate as specified in the credit facility plus an applicable margin or the London Inter-Bank Offer Rate plus an applicable margin, in the borrower's discretion.
+The Japanese portion of the credit facility bears interest at the applicable Tokyo Inter-Bank Offer Rate plus an applicable margin.
 The maturity date for the credit facility is three years from the borrowing date, with a possible extension of the maturity date upon approval of the lenders.
 The credit facility provides that the amounts borrowed are to be used for general corporate purposes.
-As of December 31, 1998, we were in compliance with all financial and other covenants under the credit facility.
+We are currently in compliance with all financial and other covenants under the credit facility.
 During 1998, we entered into a \$10.0 million revolving credit agreement with ABN-AMRO, N.V.
-Advances are available under the agreement through May 18, 1999 with a possible extension upon approval of the lender.
-There were no outstanding balances under this credit facility at December 31, 1998.
+Advances are available under the agreement through May 18, 2000 with a possible extension upon approval of the lender.
+There were no outstanding balances under this credit facility at December 31, 1998 and March 31, 1999.